 Want to get even more protein in your cat’s diet?
 Try out some of our high-protein kibble with over 90% animal-based proteins.

-Pork, pork broth, pork liver, salmon oil, dried egg product, tricalcium phosphate, natural flavor, agar-agar, barley grass, salt, choline chloride, taurine, calcium carbonate, magnesium proteinate, potassium chloride, dried New Zealand green mussels, thiamine mononitrate, vitamin E supplement, niacin supplement, menadione sodium bisulfite complex (source of Vitamin K activity), vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement, zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, ethylenediamine dihydriodide.
+Pork, pork broth, pork liver, salmon oil, egg product, tricalcium phosphate, natural flavor, agar-agar, barley grass, salt, choline chloride, taurine, calcium carbonate, magnesium proteinate, vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement), potassium chloride, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, E-dihydroiodide), green lipped mussel.

 Crude Protein (min) 13.00%, Crude Fat (min) 4.00%, Crude Fiber (max) 1.00%, Moisture (max) 78.00%, Magnesium (min) 0.02% (max) 0.03%, Taurine (min) 0.10%.

 Metabolizable Energy: 1,030 kcal/kg, 161 kcal/5.5oz, 88 kcal/3oz.

 Values updated to comply with 2020 AAFCO guidelines